Tom Campana - Wingback - Ohio State - 1972-77

 Tom Campana was a speedster and a versatile fixture in the Saskatchewan offence’s of the 1970’s.
 He was drafted into the NFL by the St. Louis Cardinals in the 13th round of the 1972 draft, he failed to make the team.
 He moved north and arrive in a flourish in 1972 along with fellow Ohio State Buckeyes Ted Provost.
 Campana had an immediate impact plying his skills as a receiver and return man.

 The season was a success as Saskatchewan advanced to the Grey Cup only to fall to Hamilton.
-Campana had a terrific season with 719 yards receiving, 365 rushing and ?? return yards.
-Campana would be named the West divisions top rookie but would lost out to Johnny Rodgers for league-wide honours.
+Campana had a terrific season with 719 yards receiving, 365 rushing and 678 return yards.
+Campana would be named the West divisions top rookie but would lose out to Chuck Ealey for league-wide honours.